-In summary, whilst considerable progress is being made for some sections in this priority, there is a combination of factors that are preventing large-scale progress in this area.
+In summary, whilst considerable progress is being made for some sections in this priority, there is a combination of factors that are preventing largescale progress in this area.
 These include a lack of resource, short time scales for bid applications, strict bid criteria, a lack of identified "shovel-ready" projects, scarcity of certain materials, increasing labour and resource costs, and a lack of expert staff.

-X RED (2) Activity on hold or significantly behind schedule with a risk of non-delivery

-X AMBER (7) Activity changed and/or timeline revised, but on track for delivery within life of ELES 2023
+X RED (2) X AMBER (7) X GREEN (2) Activity on hold or significantly behind schedule Activity changed and/or timeline revised, but on Activity on track or completed with a risk of non-delivery track for delivery within life of ELES 2023